-- Whether funds requested are appropriately justified to deliver the proposed project Whether all funds have been addressed in the Justification of Resources and whether the justification for these funds is clearly described and appropriate, highlighting any costs that you feel may be excessive, inappropriate or insufficiently justified.
+Are comprehensive, appropriate, and justified - Whether all funds have been addressed in the Justification of Resources and whether the justification for these funds is clearly described and appropriate, highlighting any costs that you feel may be lacking in detail, inappropriate or insufficiently justified.
 Whether the proposal has demonstrated an understanding of the amount of work to be done.
 Has the applicant identified the level of staffing (both the amount in full time equivalent and the experience and skills), travel and subsistence and other costs that will be needed in order to achieve the aims of the project?
-For example, in terms of the work planned for the research assistant, is the amount of work achievable within the timescale for someone with that level of expertise, and with the level of support and resource described? - Whether the proposal demonstrates value for money in terms of the resources requested Whether funds requested for the first four years for the project plan and management arrangements are proportionate to the scale and complexity of the activity to be undertaken and its potential impact.
+For example, in terms of the work planned for the research assistant, is the amount of work achievable within the timescale for someone with that level of expertise, and with the level of support and resource described?

+Represent the optimal use of resources to achieve the intended outcomes - Whether funds requested are excessive or insufficient considering the scale and complexity of the activity to be undertaken.